 Get to Know Me

-So where do I start?
-Do you want to know about my personal life or my business life?
+So, where do I start — personal life or business life?

 5 THINGS I love

-My current favourite comedian is Tim Vine with his silly puns like: “I’ve decided to sell my Hoover – it was just collecting dust.” or “My mate’s motto was: “Always leave the theatre with them wanting more!”
-Great guy, but terrible anaesthetist”
+I’ve got a soft spot for daft humour.
+Tim Vine’s my current favourite — I can’t resist his puns!
+Like: “I’ve decided to sell my Hoover – it was just collecting dust.”
+Or, “My mate’s motto was: ‘Always leave the theatre with them wanting more!’
+Great guy, but terrible anaesthetist.”

 More about me

-Since shooting my first wedding back in August 1987, (which make me one of the most experienced wedding photographers in the region.)
-I’ve become an award-winning wedding photographer based in the West Midlands, capturing weddings throughout the UK and even abroad.
+I photographed my first wedding in August 1987 — which makes me one of the most experienced wedding photographers in the region.
+Since then, I’ve captured weddings across the UK and even abroad, earning a few awards along the way.

-I’ve been featured in bridal magazines such as Your West Midlands Wedding Magazine.
-Some of my nuptial events are also featured on wedding blogs, such as Boho Weddings, Love Our Wedding and The English Wedding Blog.
+I’ve also received 24 WPJA Awards, and have been featured in magazines like Your West Midlands Wedding and blogs like Boho Weddings, Love Our Wedding, and The English Wedding Blog.

 My Equipment

-Not that it’s going to matter to 99% of my customers, but I know some photographers are interested and a small % of couples who are into knowing exactly how I work.
-So here’s a brief history of my camera gear.
+Not that it matters to 99% of the couples I photograph — but I know some photographers enjoy this side of things, and there’s always a small handful of couples who like to know exactly how I work.
+So, for those people, here’s a brief history of the cameras I’ve used over the years.

 FAQ